 But if the Afghan campaigns produced no tangible results in proportion to the magnitude of our armaments, they have at least been beneficial in allaying the popular anxiety with respect to the safety of our north-west frontier.
 It is only logical to conclude that if a British army, exceedingly well appointed, and having a tolerably convenient basis of operations at Ferozepore, was unable to hold possession of a thinly-peopled country, inhabited by different races, brave indeed, but rudely armed and divided among themselves, it would be quite impracticable for a Russian force, drawing its smallest supplies from the further side of the kingdom of Persia, to advance in efficient order across the rugged mountains and through the intricate defiles of Afghanistan.
 The Russians themselves made the experiment on a smaller scale in 1840, when the veteran troops of General Petrowski were annihilated in the inhospitable deserts of the Khanat of Khiva.
-But even if they had succeeded in this mad enterprise, which could have originated in no better motive than the lust of conquest, they would virtually have been no nearer to the frontiers of British India.
+But even if they had succeeded in this mad enterprise, which could have originated in no better motive than the lust of conquest, they would virtually have been no nearer to the drunkenness by shutting up all sources of healthy exfrontiers of British India.

-A very cursory glance at the map will convince any one that Khiva could never form the basis of operations extensive enough even for the conquest The only point that could posof Khorassan. sibly serve for such a purpose is Astrabad, on the Caspian Sea, and we may now reasonably indulge in the hope that many a long year and age must elapse before Russia shall be able to make good her footing so far into the centre of Asia.
-As the ally of Persia, and while mistress of Georgia and the Caspian, it might no doubt be possible for her to exercise something more than a mere moral pressure upon Afghanistan; but as long as our troops guard the line of the Indus and hold the Bolan and Khyber passes, the safety of British India will never be jeopardised in that quarter.
-And it would be always practicable to transport a considerable force from Bombay and Kurachee to the Persian Gulf, whence it could operate on the flank and rear of a hostile army marching upon
+A very cursory glance at the map will convince any one that Khiva could never form the basis of operations extensive enough even for the conquest of Khorassan.
+The only point that could possibly serve for such a purpose is Astrabad, on the Caspian Sea, and we may now reasonably indulge in the hope that many a long year and age must elapse before Russia shall be able to make good holy struggle degenerates into a squabble, and we run her footing so far into the centre of Asia.
+As the a great chance of being, and deserve to be, beaten. ally of Persia, and while mistress of Georgia and the Caspian, it might no doubt be possible for her to exercise something more than a mere moral pressure upon Afghanistan; but as long as our troops guard the line of the Indus and hold the Bolan and Khyber passes, the safety of British India will never be jeopardised in that quarter.
+And it would be always practicable to transport a considerable force from Bombay and Kurachee to the Persian Gulf, whence it could operate on the flank and rear of a hostile army marching upon Afghanistan.